alekzandr/kaggle/lanl_earthquake/README.md

 <h3>Notes</h3>
 My current model uses a single LightGBM model.
 Some top public kernels use RNNs, Support Vector Regressors, and CatBoosting or an ensemble of these.
 This is worth exploring. //1-14-2019//

-Implemented an SVR.
-Cross Validation MAE readch 1.3.
+Implemented an SVR model.
+Cross Validation MAE on validation set reached 1.3782.
+The Version 13 LightGBM model had a CV MAE of 1.4526 on the validation set.